 Gamma Sigma Sigma

-The Beta Chi chapter of Gamma Sigma Sigma is a national Greek service and social sorority that promotes service, friendship, and equality among females.
-Gamma Sig is composed of young women with various backgrounds, majors, and hobbies; and participates in many charitable events.
+The Beta Chi chapter of Gamma Sigma Sigma is a national Greek service and social sorority that promotes service, friendship, and equality among its members.
+Gamma Sig is composed of young students with various backgrounds, majors, and hobbies; and participates in many charitable events.

 Phi Lambda Sigma, or PHILO, was established in 1867.
 PHILO is a social fraternity interested in promoting brotherhood and interaction.